 In fact, web designers utilize a color card that shows how certain colors will be viewed by both normal and the most common color blindness.

 A great tool to utilize is the color blindness tool by Toptal.
 This tool allows you to enter your website’s URL and apply different color blindness filters.
 This will help you see what your website looks like in their eyes.

 However, it isn’t just the main design of your website that may be the problem.
 Instead, the smaller icons are normally the biggest issue.

 For example, if you rely on displaying a green dot when something is good and a red dot when something is bad, some cannot tell the difference.

 To fix this, you should add symbols as well as colors.
-In this case, you should add a checkmark in the green and an X in the red.
+In this case, you should add a checkmark in green and an X in red.
 This ensures that even if the visitor is colorblind, they can see the difference as most will recognize these universal symbols.

 Collecting feedback from users will really help you identify problem areas on your website.
 So make sure to do so.

 WordPress website accessibility is important for everyone because you want visitors to be able to enjoy your site the way they need to.
 However, it is very challenging to make a website accessible to everyone without compromising your design.